ntricarichi22/Fantasyfootball/docs/CFC-PREFERENCES.md

 - Everything AFTER the first word: "Virginia Founders" → "Founders", "Midwest Matzo Balls" → "Matzo Balls"
 - NOT just the last word (would give "Balls" for Matzo Balls)
 - 3-team tabs use dynamic font sizing so full nicknames always fit

+### Suggestion Tap Behavior
+- Iterate `suggestion.assets`, route each by its per-asset `direction`
+- Same-direction suggestions populate one side of the deal
+- Swap suggestions populate both sides at once (one asset to send, one to receive)
+- Skip assets already in the deal

+---

+## Trade Studio — Non-Negotiables

+### Persona Selection
+- Driven by user's `gm_persona` from `cfc_team_strategy_profiles`, overridable via popover on offer card
+- Persona toggle in offer card lets user re-roll the same partner with a different persona
+- Persona ratio bands defined in `src/lib/trade/studio/persona.ts` — also mirrored in `core/gap.ts` for Builder's `personaAwareGrade`.
+Keep both in sync.

+### Offer Card UI
+- Top row: "Deal shape as [Persona ▾]" + prev/next + "1 / 5" counter
+- Team name row: partner team name on left, balance chip (label + color) on right — flex space-between
+- Send/receive grid in dark blue (#185FA5) panel
+- AI advisor prose
+- Two secondary buttons: Pass (red border), Edit (black border)
+- Primary CTA: "Make this offer" (blue filled, ink border with offset shadow)
+- No "More like this" button — feature was removed

+### Deal-breakers (filtered out before slate)
+- Partner untouchables in receive side
+- AGING BENCH GUY in any deal asset (currently inert — client doesn't ship `isAging` flag)
+- Alarm-severity post-trade warnings (e.g., "you'd be left without a starter at QB")

+### Slate Composition
+- Up to 5 offers
+- Pass 1: partner-unique (one offer per partner first)
+- Pass 2: allow partner repeats to fill remaining slots
+- No fallback — empty slate is the right answer when nothing fits the persona's ratio band

 ---